marcelovicentegc/marcelovicentegc/README.md

 ---

 I'm an **experienced and versatile Software Engineer** playing a central role evolving an enterprise ecommerce platform at [VTEX](https://vtex.com).
-I also founded and currently maintain a unique social network centered around dreams (the ones we have while sleeping), @eutiveumsonho.
+I also founded and currently maintain a unique social network centered around dreams (the ones we have while sleeping), [eutiveumsonho](https://github.com/eutiveumsonho).

 I am used to build end-to-end software, from beautiful frontends to complex backend services and some infrastructure code.